animatlabs/workflow-forge/docs/performance/internal-benchmarks.md

 ## Operation Performance

-Tests individual operation types for execution time and memory allocation across .NET 8.0, .NET 10.0, and .NET Framework 4.8.
+Per-operation timings and allocations on .NET 8.0, 10.0, and .NET Framework 4.8.

 ### Operation Execution (Median Times)